wp-plugins/rublon/readme.txt

 == Changelog ==

+= 1.1.9 =
+* Rublon settings page moved from the "Settings" to "Plugins" section of the administration area
+* Rublon icon added to the Rublon settings page
+* Outdated versions of the plugin will not be able to activate the Rublon service anymore

 = 1.1.8 =
 * Warning message about improper PHP version on PHP versions between 5.2.17 and 5.3.2 no longer displayed
-* Code updated to WordPress coding standards ( thanks to Alex King from http://alexking.org )
+* Code updated to WordPress coding standards, thanks to Alex King from http://alexking.org

 = 1.1.7 =
 * Fixed error when setting CAcert path in cURL in PHP 5.2.17